akaalias/obsidian-extract-pdf-highlights/README.md

-## Extract PDF Highlights for Obsidian
+## Extract your PDF text-highlights into Obsidian

+This plugin allows you to **extract highlighted and underlined text from your PDFs** into a markdown file in your Obsidian vault.

+### How it works

+After you've installed and activated the plugin:

+1. Drop your highlighted PDF into your Obsidian vault
+2. Open the PDF in Obsidian
+3. Click the "PDF" icon in the left sidebar

+### Optional settings

+- Include page number (Default: off)
+- Include highlight color (Default: off)
+- Create links (Default: off)

 ## Backlog

+The list of features and improvements for this plugin.

 ### ICEBOX
 - [ ] Group highlights by highlight color (Optional)

 ### TODO
 - [ ] Refactor pdfjs import to not overload Obsidian worker
-- [ ] Fix missing space after newline
+- [ ] Fix missing space after newline (Very complex)

 ### DOING